m3chanical/scadocs/enamel_navarre.md

 \newpage

-# Abstract
+# Overview

-Presented here are several pieces of enamel done in Champlevè style.
+Presented here are several pieces of vitreous enamel done in Champlevè style fired at 1450 degrees Fahrenheit.
-There are several different enamels done with the theme of alcohol, each representing a different type of drink.
-There are also a few Thyrsus medallions, representing the followers of Bacchus and the aspects of life they support: hedonism, partying, and good fun.
-See section entitled "Relevance..." to learn more!
+There is additional documentation that discusses how this design is inspired by Navarre.
+Please read it!

 The following is an overview of the process to create the enamel: